Zoltan Jobbagy

 Associate Professor

-Marco di Giovanni is Associate Professor in Contemporary History, at the University of Torino, and Vice-President of Strategic Studies School Courses.
-He also teaches History of War Crimes, and History of Military Institutions.
-He serves as Coordinator of the Master in International Political and Military Studies by Turin University and CASD (Rome) and Coordinator of the Master in Global Strategy and Security by Turin University and CASD (Rome).
+Marco di Giovanni is Associate Professor in Contemporary History at the University of Turin and Vice-President of Strategic Studies School Courses.
+He also teaches History of War Crimes and History of Military Institutions.
+He serves as Coordinator of the Master in International Political and Military Studies, University of Turin and CASD (Rome) and Coordinator of the Master in Global Strategy and Security, University of Turin and CASD (Rome).
 His main research interests focus on History of Military Institutions, Violence and War in History, Contemporary History.
-His publications include: Scienza e potenza.
-2005; Le regole della battaglia (ed.
-2013.); Le nuove giustificazioni della tortura nell’età dei diritti, (ed.
-2017); A European framework for military institutions in Discourses and counter-discourses on Europe (M. Ceretta, Barbara Curli eds 2017); Approcci “non convenzionali” alla guerra totale. in Percorsi di guerra.
-(Valter Coralluzzo ed., forthcoming)
+His publications include: Scienza e potenza, 2005; Le regole della battaglia, ed., 2013; Le nuove giustificazioni della tortura nell’età dei diritti, ed., 2017; A European Framework for Military Institutions?
+International Integration and European Perspectives in Military Rhetorics after the Second World War in the volume edited by Manuela Ceretta and Barbara Curli entitled Discourses and Counter-discourses on Europe, 2017; Approcci “non convenzionali” alla guerra totale.
+Il caso della Germania nazista nella transizione politica degli anni ’30: una riflessione prospettica in the volume edited by Valter Coralluzzo entitled Percorsi di guerra, 2024.

 Cecilia Fissore